jcolag/GenAudio/README.md

  1. Write the screenplay.
 For convenience, we'll refer to it `screenplay.fountain` in later steps.
 Beyond what the [Fountain specification](http://fountain.io/syntax) says, there are a few additional points to remember for this purpose.

-   * Festival reads word-internal punctuation literally, so any punctuation such as an ellipsis representing a pause must be separated by spaces.
+   * Mimic and Festival read word-internal punctuation literally, so any punctuation such as an ellipsis representing a pause must be separated by spaces.
 For example, `this ... will sound right`, but `this...won't` will result in a line-reading along the lines of "this dot dot dot won't."

    * Referring to sound effects and music are noted in square brackets, on lines witn no dialogue, either by number or name.
 Sounds that play alongside dialogue have the number/name followed by a tilde.  `[22]` will play play sound #22 alone, then continue with the remainder of the screenplay.  `[28~]` will play sound #28 in the background while the screenplay continues.